-During this phase of a woman’s life, her reproductive system will become more dormant and her menstrual cycle will stop completely.
+During Menopause phase of a woman’s life, her reproductive system will become more dormant and her menstrual cycle will stop completely.
 The system doesn’t shut down: it just has less of an impact on her overall physiology and fewer hormones are produced.
-In our everyday lives, however, it is much more than just this textbook definition.
+In our everyday lives, however the signs of menopause, it is much more than just this textbook definition.

 Perimenopause is considered the transition into menopause and it’s when symptoms first become apparent.
 The typical age women will begin to see the onset of symptoms sometime in her 40s.
 This stage lasts until the ovaries stop releasing eggs.

 Perimenopause usually lasts around four years but can be as short as a few months or last up to ten years.
 This phase officially ends when a woman hasn’t had a period for 12 consecutive months.